simplicitesoftware/documentation/docs/docs/authentication/keycloak.md

 :::

-This is an example of docker compose + Traefik deployement (ideal for a [Portainer server](/docs/operation/portainer) or similar)
+This is an example of docker compose + Traefik deployment (ideal for a [Portainer server](/docs/operation/portainer) or similar)

 ```yaml
 services: